 \subsection{Low-Rank Adaptation (LoRA)}

-In contrast, the Low-Rank Adaptation (LoRA) technique is much more popular in common practices of LLM training~\citep{hu2022lora}.
-By employing low-rank matrices, LoRA reduces the number of trainable parameters, thereby lessening the computational burden and memory cost.
+In contrast, the Low-Rank Adaptation (LoRA) technique is much more prevalent in common LLM training~\citep{hu2022lora}.
+LoRA reduces the number of trainable parameters by employing low-rank matrices, thereby lessening the computational burden and memory cost.
 One key strength of LoRA is its compatibility with models featuring linear layers, where the decomposed low-rank matrices can be merged back into the original model.
 This allows for efficient deployment without changing the model architecture.
 As a result, LoRA can be seamlessly combined with other techniques, such as quantization~\citep{dettmers2023qlora} or Mixture of Experts~\citep{gou2023mixture}.
 Despite these advantages, LoRA's performance is not universally comparable with full parameter fine-tuning.
-There have been tasks in~\citet{ding2022delta} that LoRA achieves much worse performance than full parameter training on.
+There have been tasks in~\citep{ding2022delta} that LoRA performs much worse than full parameter training on.
 This phenomenon is especially evident in large-scale pre-training settings~\citep{lialin2023relora}, where to the best of our knowledge, only full parameter training was adopted for successful open-source LLMs~\citep{falcon180b,touvron2023llama,touvron2023llama2,jiang2023mistral,zhang2024tinyllama,jiang2024mixtral}.